An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Tubular neighborhoods of the instanton moduli space with spliced ends

-The obvious identification
+The obvious identification,

-allows us to define the projection maps $\pi(Z_\ka,\sP)$ and functions $t(Z_\ka)$ defined in \S \ref{subsec:R4Diags} as maps and functions on the trivial strata of $W_\ka$.
-We identify the restriction of the projection $\pi(\Theta,\sP)$ with such a map in the following.
+allows us to view the projection maps $\pi(Z_\ka,\sP)$ defined in Section \ref{sec:R4Diags} as maps on the strata of $W_\ka$ containing the product connection.
+We identify the restriction of the projection $\pi(\Theta,\sP)$ with such a map in the following lemma.